benjaminion/upgrading-ethereum-book/src/book.md

 Thankfully, such digests exist in the form of [cryptographic hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
 These take a (potentially) large amount of input data and mangle it up into a small number of bytes, typically 32, that for all practical purposes uniquely fingerprint the data.

 Armed with such a hash function[^fn-hash-function-search] we can improve on the previous idea.
 You and I separately serialise our beacon states and then hash (apply the hash function to) the resulting strings.
 This is much faster than sending all the data over the network.
-Now we only need to exchange and compare our very short 32 byte hashes.
+Now we only need to exchange and compare our very short 32-byte hashes.
 If they match then we have the same state; if they don't match then our states differ.

 [^fn-hash-function-search]: See the [Annotated Spec](/part3/helper/crypto#hash) for the saga of Eth2's hash function, and how we ended up with SHA256.